AdyKalra/TestingToolsviaTestPyramid/AutomatedGUITests.md

 * robotframework-anywherelibrary - AnywhereLibrary is a cross platform(desktop browser,Android,iOS) testing library for Robot Framework that leverages the [Selenium 2(WebDriver)] libraries internally to control a web browser and [appium] as mobile test automation framework for use with native and hybrid app.https://github.com/luisxiaomai/robotframework-anywherelibrary

 * elementium - jQuery-style syntactic sugar for highly reliable automated browser testing in Python https://github.com/actmd/elementium

+* Slick Webdriver Python - The slick-webdriver-python project (source on github, package available from pypi) is a wrapper around the python webdriver client bindings. http://www.slickqa.com/webdriver/python/

+* selene - Concise UI tests in Python + Ajax support + PageObjects https://github.com/yashaka/selene/

+* Needle  - Needle is a tool for testing your CSS and visuals with Selenium and nose. http://needle.readthedocs.io/en/latest/

+* PyPOM - Python page object model for Selenium https://github.com/mozilla/PyPOM

+* POM is Page-Object-Model microframework to develop web UI tests easy, quickly and with pleasure. https://github.com/schipiga/pom

+* Websmith - A Domain Specific Language (DSL) for Web UI Testing. https://github.com/omaciel/websmith

+* pages - pages is a lightweight page object and component Python library for UI tests. https://github.com/Skyscanner/pages

+* widgetastic.core - Widgetastic is a Python library designed to abstract out web UI widgets into a nice object-oriented layer.
+This library includes the core classes and some basic widgets that are universal enough to exist in this core repository. https://github.com/nextQE/widgetastic.core

+* navmazing - Simple navigation framework supporting complex designs https://github.com/nextQE/navmazing

+* nightwatch - UI Automated Testing Framework using Python and Selenium.
+Influenced by nightwatch.js https://github.com/nextQE/nightwatch

+* pytest splinter - and selenium integration for anyone interested in browser interaction in tests https://github.com/pytest-dev/pytest-splinter

+* lettuce_webdriver - selenium for lettuce https://github.com/bbangert/lettuce_webdriver

+* browsermob-proxy-py - A python wrapper for Browsermob Proxy http://oss.theautomatedtester.co.uk/b… https://github.com/AutomatedTester/browsermob-proxy-py

+* FireRobot - FireRobot is a Firefox extension that allows you to create Robot Framework/Selenium tests, in a more efficient way.
+Check the demonstration videos on YouTube or keep reading:

+* Mailosaur - Mailosaur allows you to automate tests involving email.
+Allowing you to perform end-to-end automated and functional email testing. https://github.com/mailosaur/mailosaur-python

 ### Ruby
 *